 Osteoarthritis involves normal age related changes of “wear and tear” of joints as a lot of people know it.
 A layer of cartilage exists between the bones, forming the joint.
 The joint acts as the cushion between the bones and helps the bones to move smoothly, by sliding and gliding against eachother.
 With OA the cartilage can thin and become worn.
 What happens here is that the joint dries out and essentially loses its oil or grease and like the tin-man, starts to become stiffer and less mobile with time.
 Joints can typically feel stiff in the morning, easing with movement, and are painful after activity or a long time on your feet.
 Other joints are then having to work harder and are affected so it can cause pain elsewhere too!
 Often OA is diagnosed through clinical symptoms or after having an x-ray.

-Important risk factors to consider with OA:
+Important risk factors to consider with Osteoarthritis:

 - Family history